EPCCed/cirrus-website/content/about/_index.md

 With more detailed information on the hardware and software in the [Cirrus documentation](https://docs.cirrus.ac.uk).

+## Research

+Some examples of research undertaken using Cirrus are available in the [Research section](research/).

 ## Policies

 For more information on the Cirrus service policies, see the dedicated [Policies section](policies/).